-This flexibility will allow you to better organize your preparation.
+This change will enable you to better organize your preparation, giving you more control over what you practice and when.
 Now, instead of having to complete a practice test to continue with your practice plan, you will be able to take practice tests whenever you want.
 We understand that this will allow for more effective preparation, especially for adult learners with limited time available for their studies.

 What about all of my Practice Test scores and schedules?